tim-smart/effect-io-ai/effect/Effect-when.md

 Conditionally executes an effect based on a boolean condition.

-`when` allows you to conditionally execute an effect, similar to using an `if (condition)` expression, but with the added benefit of handling effects.
-If the condition is `true`, the effect is executed; otherwise, it does nothing.
+**Details**

-The result of the effect is wrapped in an `Option<A>` to indicate whether the effect was executed.
-If the condition is `true`, the result of the effect is wrapped in a `Some`.
-If the condition is `false`, the result is `None`, representing that the effect was skipped.
+This function allows you to run an effect only if a given condition evaluates to `true`.
+If the condition is `true`, the effect is executed, and its result is wrapped in an `Option.some`.
+If the condition is `false`, the effect is skipped, and the result is `Option.none`.

+**When to Use**

+This function is useful for scenarios where you need to dynamically decide whether to execute an effect based on runtime logic, while also representing the skipped case explicitly.

 To import and use `when` from the "Effect" module: